Winchester Cathedral Choir

 Winchester Cathedral Choir is an English Anglican choir based at Winchester Cathedral in Winchester in Hampshire.

 Until 1999 it was a men and boys choir, but there is now a girls choir which for some services sings separately from the boys.

-The choirs are currently directed by Andrew Lucas, formerly of St Albans Cathedral.
+As the beginning of 2026 Katherine Dienes-Williams was appointed Director of Music and it was announced that she would take over later in the year.
+For the time being, the choirs continued to be directed by Andrew Lucas, formerly of St Albans Cathedral.
 He was recruited by Winchester in 2024 in an acting capacity.

 History

 The exact year in which the chorus was founded is unknown, but it is likely to have been in the 14th century.
 The earliest historical document relating to the chorus dates from 1402, when a John Dyer was named as the cathedral's organist and chorus-master.
 A 1544 statute of Henry VIII of England decreed that the cathedral should have ten boys in the choir and a single organist.

 Martin Neary, Organist and Director of Music from 1972 to 1988, extended the traditional choral repertoire at Winchester, commissioning new works from Jonathan Harvey and, in particular, John Tavener.
 (After Tavener´s death his widow commissioned a commemorative sculpture by Angela Conner which was installed in the cathedral).
 Neary was succeeded at Winchester by David Hill.

 Andrew Lumsden moved to Winchester in 2002.
-He stood down as Director of Music in 2024.
-His departure was seen as precipitating a crisis in the cathedral.
+He stood down as Director of Music in 2024 and has since worked in Oxford.
+His departure from Winchester was seen as precipitating a crisis in the cathedral.
 The Bishop of Winchester Philip Mounstephen commissioned a review to find a "way forward".
 In summarising the report in 2025, the bishop referred to the potential for new appointments to contribute to a solution.